-Wednesday, July 27 9:20 am - 12:00 pm Open House - drop by any time, earn about the project, opportunities.
-Team members, consultants and stakeholders reviewed the charrette agenda for the next couple days.
-The team went on a windshield tour in select areas of the community.
+The focus of Day 1 was to familiarize stakeholders and Plan4Health team members with the study area and begin to identify priorities for healthy eating and active living opportunities.
+Team members, consultants and stakeholders reviewed the charrette agenda for the next few days.
+The team went on a walking and windshield tour in select areas of the community.
 The tours highlighted the following concerns and needs: